Vishal-1756/Telegram-Bot/README.md

 - `/help` - Show available commands
 - `/info` - Show information about yourself
 - `/stats` - Show bot statistics

+For more information about creating and customizing modules, see the [Modules Documentation](Bot/modules/README.md).

 ## Core Functionality